What are design and distribution product governance arrangements?

 The list goes on.
 Of course, if you’re a distributor, your obligations won’t look exactly like those that appear above and you’ll be focused on all matters concerning distribution.
 Your considerations would also include establishing appropriate distribution channels, your own reasonable steps obligations, and your obligations in relation to significant dealings, just to name a few.

-The above suggestions do not form a comprehensive list of what you need to do, to ensure that your product governance arrangements are adequate, but, hopefully, you’ll find this list helpful in considering your ongoing obligations under this still very new regime.
+The above suggestions do not form a comprehensive list of what you need to do, to ensure that your product governance arrangements are adequate, but, hopefully, you’ll find this list helpful in considering what your ongoing obligations are under the DDO regime.

 Apart from documenting the above, you’ll then need to ensure that those matters are actually incorporated into the rest of your policies and processes which set out how the above functions are essentially going to be performed.